 The last mill in our series of blankets paying tribute to the Golden Age of the Trade blanket is the J. Capps and Sons Woolen Mill of Jacksonville, Illinois.

-Our friend Barry Friedman, the foremost historian and scholar of Native American Trade blankets, has concluded that the very first blankets for the Native trade were manufactured by J. Capps and Sons in 1892.
+Our friend Barry Friedman, the foremost historian and venerable scholar of Trade blankets, has concluded that the very first blankets manufactured for the Native trade were manufactured by J. Capps and Sons in 1892.
 Barry has come to this conclusion through painstaking research that only a truly obsessed person would perform, so we trust his findings.

 The J. Capps & Sons Woolen Mill in 1865

 Joseph Capps arrived in Jacksonville, Illinois in 1839, only 21 years after Illinois became a state.
 He opened a wool-carding business, to which he would add spinning machines, looms and other weaving machines to become a fully operational weaving mill.
 As his business grew, so did his family; sons Stephen, William and Joseph would become partners in the firm, and carried on the business after Joseph’s death in 1872.

 The Capps & Sons mill produced plain bed blankets, men’s suitings and other woolen goods throughout its years of operation.
 They also produced blanket overcoats.